V3NTYY/DL-V3-MODS/README.md

 * **__NOTICE__: These are ethically gray mods.** You won't get banned unless Valve says otherwise, as these work purely using Panorama.
 But expect these to probably get patched out silently in the near future.
     * _How would they patch this?_ Really simple.
 Change hero icon button_maps on the minimap to native canvas rendering rather than exposing them.
+    * Limiting exposure of any hero-related Panorama element & preventing its use in scripting would work.

 * Everything in this Repo is a work-in progress, and is not ready for me to release yet (will have bugs and work inconsistently, or otherwise won't look the way I intend)